 Colorado lawmakers advance bill to tackle Colorado’s prison capacity issues

-As lawmakers move the 2026–27 state budget toward completion, they are intensifying efforts to address overcrowding and capacity challenges within the Department of Corrections and related agencies—issues that have contributed to increased spending in the budget.
+As lawmakers work to compete the next state budget, they are intensifying efforts to address overcrowding and capacity challenges within the Department of Corrections and related agencies — issues that have contributed to increased spending in the budget.

 The state Senate on Friday gave preliminary approval to Senate Bill 159, specifically designed to work on the capacity issue.